AdrianRossouw/daemon-co-za/_posts/articles/2014-03-12-wrong-to-be-afraid-of-angular.md

 A lot of the times my fears end up being valid (like require.js), but sometimes they end up being completely wrong (like angular). __Those__ are the times I actually learn something.

-What was very interesting to me about Angular though, is that had been 6 months since I had spent any time even looking at it.
+What was very interesting to me about Angular, though, is that it had been 6 months since I had spent any time even looking at it.
 Even so, about 2 weeks before I started on this project I had this really involved almost-lucid dream that I was building an application in Angular and having the time of my life doing so.